 Barrett, Kansas, an extinct town today, was one of the oldest settled points in Marshall County.

-In the spring of 1855, a colony of 60 people from Cadiz, Ohio, selected a five-mile square tract in the Vermillion Valley for a settlement.
+In the spring of 1855, a colony of 60 people from Cadiz, Ohio, selected a five-mile-square tract in the Vermillion Valley for a settlement.
 A post office was opened in August 1857 and named Barrett for one of the colonists, Albert Gallatin Barrett.
 H.W.
 Swift was appointed as the first postmaster.
-The same year, Mr. Barrett, in carrying out an agreement with the Ohio Town Company, set up and operated a sawmill, and put in a grist-mill.
-This mill was brought from Leavenworth to Barrett by ox team and at the time, it was the only one in the county.
-The town was also became known as Barrett’s Mill.
+The same year, Mr. Barrett, in carrying out an agreement with the Ohio Town Company, set up and operated a sawmill and put in a grist-mill.
+This mill was brought from Leavenworth to Barrett by an ox team, and at the time, it was the only one in the county.
+The town also became known as Barrett’s Mill.

 Religious services were first held in the sawmill, which was lighted by lanterns.
-School District No. 1 was organized in 1858 and a small schoolhouse, measuring 14×24 feet, was built, with the donated material and labor.
-After the school was built, church services were held in the building by “circuit riding” preachers.
+School District No. 1 was organized in 1858, and a small schoolhouse measuring 14 by 24 feet was built with donated materials and labor.
+After the school was built, church services were held there by “circuit riding” preachers.

 A small store furnished some necessary supplies to the settlers.
 With a schoolhouse, saw and grist-mill, and a post office, Barrett became an